Is Virtual Learning For My Child? Tips From the Counselor For Making Online Education Work.

 - Communicate daily with your teachers.
 If you child has questions or doesn’t understand something, let the teachers know right away.
 Regular communication with the teachers is not only a school attendance requirement but is necessary for a rich, meaningful and fulfilling learning experience.

 - Come to our live study halls and enrichment sessions.
-We offer study hall, enrichment classes, Science and Math labs, PE classes, and Art classes at the Rivermill location in Estacada on Wednesdays and Thursdays.
-We also offer PE classes and enrichment classes in Beaverton at the Multnomah Arts Center on Mondays.
-See our website calendar for details.
+We offer study hall, enrichment classes, Science and Math labs, PE classes, and Art classes at our Eagle Creek campus on Tuesdays and Thursdays // Mondays and Wednesdays at our Tigard Location

 - Connect with the School Counselor, Educational Advisor and Technical Support Specialist.
 We have an amazing support team in place to ensure academic success for all students.
 If your student is having technical difficulties, issues with time management, problems creating a schedule or concerns with a class we are here to help you!
 Just ask!